A $5k$-vertex Kernel for $P_2$-packing: Main rules

-We start with those units $U$ with $d_1(U) \ge 2$, and the idea is to cut a twig from them and graft it to a small unit.
-We build an auxiliary bipartite graph $B_2 = (L \cup R; E)$ as follows: \begin{itemize} \item for each core vertex, introduce a node into $L$;
+If some unit has at least six vertices and at least two twigs, but we cannot move any twig away from it with Exchange Rule~\ref{rule:twig}, then we can find a reducible set.
+For this purpose, we build an auxiliary bipartite graph: \begin{itemize} \item for each core vertex, introduce a node into $L$;